 What To Do

-Walk Atop The City’s Walls
+Walk Atop the City’s Walls

 Visit San Miguel Fort